ExaWorks/psij-python/scripts/WORKFLOW-EXAMPLES.md

 RUN pip install wordcloud
 ```

-## Executing a singularity conatiner
+## Executing a singularity container

 We will run the PDF2Wordcloud example in a container.
 We will use the docker conatiner described above and execute it with singularity.
 In this case the spec defines the execution of a container with singularity.
 The actual command line tool is passed as an optional argument after all requiered singularity options.